- Scamander Township Drop-In Session

 Still have a question?
 Please email firstname.lastname@example.org with Att: Planning Coordinator in the subject line and we will get back to you as soon as possible.
 Thank you.

-We would like your thoughts on new plans for Break O’Day’s environment and natural resource management priorities.
+We welcome your thoughts on new plans for Break O’Day’s environment and natural resource management priorities.

 Council’s Strategic Plan 2017-2027 sets a sustainability goal for the Environment: to balance our use of the natural environment to ensure that it is available for future generations to enjoy as we do.
 To get there Council’s Natural Resource Management (NRM) Committee has reviewed the 2012 Break O’Day Council NRM Strategy to develop revised priorities for Council that align with its Strategic Plan.